 But then this wasn’t a funeral.
 It was a “Celebration of Life.”
 In fact there was really little mention of death or of the ugly way sickness slowly robbed our friend of everything.
 Christ and his saving benefits could not be made much of because death and its cruelties were largely ignored…

 Guthrie, like many Evangelical Christians, believes that the only thing/person that matters in life is Jesus.
+He is the end all, the first and the last, the sum of our existence.
 Even in the most personal of moments, a funeral, Guthrie wants everything to be about Jesus.
 The person in the coffin is of no consequence.
 The life they lived mattered little, because without Jesus they had no life.
 Without Jesus, their life had no meaning or purpose.

 Guthrie wallows in her depravity.
 She sees herself as a loathsome, vile worm, a putrid corpse of sin and defilement.
 That is, until Jesus regenerated her and gave her new life.
 From that moment forward, her life was not about her, but about Jesus.
 From the moment of her new birth to the moment she dies, she is a nobody.
 Only Jesus matters.

 In Guthrie’s mind, the best funeral is one where the minister says, Joe Smith lived, knew Jesus, and died.
 Now let me tell you about Jesus, his death and resurrection, and the ugliness of sin and death.
 In other words, Guthrie wants the funeral to be like a church service, a passive event where Jesus is praised and everyone and everything else doesn’t matter.